 Coercion in Peacebuilding

-The project is conducted together by PRIF’s research departments II, IV and V and includes collaboration with the Kofi Annan Peacekeeping Training Center in Accra, Ghana, and the Institute for Peace and Security Studies (IPSS), Addis Ababa, Ethiopia.
+The project is implemented together by PRIF’s research departments II, IV and V and includes collaboration with the Kofi Annan International Peacekeeping Training Center (KAIPTC) in Accra, Ghana, and the Institute for Peace and Security Studies (IPSS), Addis Ababa, Ethiopia.
 An international workshop held jointly in Accra in 2022 explored peacebuilding insights from Africa in an interregional perspective.
-It served to develop a joint conceptualization and identified different types of coercion in peacebuilding that will be studied more closely in follow-up activities.
+It served to develop a joint conceptualization and identified different types of coercion in peacebuilding.
+This resulted in a joint book project, for which all authors met for an authors' workshop in November 2023.
+The book poses the question of the role of coercion in peacebuilding in Africa and examines in particular strategies and practices of “new” actors in peacebuilding.
+In addition, Sophia Birchinger developed her PhD project “Perceptions of Coercion: AU and ECOWAS in The Gambia and Guinea-Bissau” in the context of the project and laid the foundations for further in-depth cooperation on the topic.

 Wolff, Jonas (2022): The local turn and the Global South in critical peacebuilding studies, PRIF Working Papers No. 57, Frankfurt/M.